PBC48/ECE-3400-Fall-2018/docs/Milestone1.md

 ## Introduction

-The goal of this milestone was to add functionality enabling our robot to both follow a straight line and run in a figure eight pattern.
-To accomplish this task, we added line sensors to the robot and implemented code to follow the lines and turn as directed at intersections.
+The goal of this milestone was to implement line-following functionality to enable our robot to both follow a straight line and trace a figure-eight pattern.
+To accomplish this task, we added IR sensors to the robot and implemented code for it to follow the lines and turn as directed at intersections.

 ## Hardware Upgrades

-We spent a large amount of lab time changing the structure of the robot chasis and adding extra levels.
-The goal is to build a good foundation for the robot structure so that we can have enough space and organization later on as the robot becomes more complex.
+We spent a large amount of lab time changing the structure of the robot chassis.
+The goal is to build a good foundation for the robot structure so that we have enough space and organization later on as the robot becomes more complex.

 ### Chassis upgrade

 We added a second level to the robot’s chassis to support our battery, the arduino, and a breadboard for our circuits.
 This second level allows us to mount the battery in a secure place and creates room for additions.
-The spaces between the two chassis can also be used to store wiring for the sensors because we will likely add more sensors that will take more pins and use more wires.
+The spaces between the two levels can also be used to store wiring for future additional sensors and circuitry.

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/milestone1/20180910_213436.jpg" width="800"/>
     <font size="3">
-    <figcaption> Front View of Robot Version 1
+    <figcaption> Front View of Robot after Adding Second Level
     </figcaption>
     </font>
 </figure>